igreenop/Ascii-Shaders/README.md

-This is my second attempt at making an img-to-ASCII converter.\nUsing the method layed out by Acerola: img -> sobel -> invert -> get_edge_direction -> smooth_edges -> ascii (i think)
+This is my second attempt at making an img-to-ASCII converter.
+Using the method layed out by Acerola: img -> sobel -> invert -> get_edge_direction -> smooth_edges -> ascii (i think)

 All of the filters will work by: